'New normality' - German arms giant named Borussia Dortmund sponsor

 Watzke said in a club statement titled "Taking responsibility" on Wednesday that Dortmund were "consciously opening ourselves up to a dialogue" over the deal which immediately drew many negative reactions on social media.

-The German Peace Society, which brings together pacifists and those resisting war, started a petition aiming to nullify the deal.
+The German Peace Society, which brings together pacifists and those resisting war, started a petition aiming to nullify the deal, while Minister for Economic Affairs Robert Habeck said it reflected the ew realities.

 Dortmund announced a three-year partnership with Rheinmetall which is worth a seven-digit yearly sum, according to the Handelsblatt paper which reported the deal first on Tuesday.